 For the purposes of this document, the following additional terms and definitions apply.

-The GeoPose Conceptual Model consists of linked definitions of terms denoting concepts expressed in the GeoPose Logical Model and structural data unit specifications for the implementation targets.
-The conceptual model describes a (non-normative) domain of discourse for terms used in defining a precise Logical Model (normative) expressed in as a Unified Modelling Language (UML) [ref] class diagram.
+The GeoPose Conceptual Model (CM) consists of linked definitions of terms denoting concepts expressed in the GeoPose Logical Model and structural data unit specifications for the implementation targets.
+The CM describes a (non-normative) domain of discourse for terms used in defining a precise Logical Model (LM) (normative) expressed in as a Unified Modelling Language (UML) [ref] class diagram.

-The scope of the implementation targets is a subset of the scope of the Logical Model.
-The scope of the Logical Model is a subset of the scope of the Conceptual Model.
-The Implementation Targets are mutually independent implementations of subsets of the Logical Model.
+The scope of the implementation targets is a subset of the scope of the LM.
+The scope of the LM is a subset of the scope of the CM.
+The Implementation Targets are mutually independent implementations of subsets of the LM.
 The Implementation Targets are expressed in Extended Backus-Naur Form where all terminal symbols reference attributes of classes in the Logical Model.